remram44/lokiproxy/README.md

     * `LOKIPROXY_OIDC_CLIENT_ID`: OpenID Connect client ID.
 The secret is NOT required to authenticate ID tokens.
 Required.
 * Access configuration, i.e. how to validate and transform requests:
     * `LOKIPROXY_IDENTITY_MAP_FILE`: path to the file mapping OIDC identities to required LogQL label selectors.
 Required.
+* Other settings
+    * `LOKIPROXY_ALLOW_ALERTS`: boolean, whether to allow queries for alerts, which don't come with an ID token.
+Make sure users can't reach the proxy if enabling this, or they can bypass access control by pretending to be an alert rule (for example, use mTLS).
+Optional, defaults to disallowing alert queries.